 3 You can’t move for stuff

 Pre-Christmas you went a bit over board with gifts for the kids.
 You didn’t give a second thought to all the other gifts they would receive from other relatives.
-Pre-Christmas you was smug because you cleared out some old toys to make room for the new ones.
+Pre-Christmas you were smug because you cleared out some old toys to make room for the new ones.
 Post-Christmas you thinks pre-Christmas you was an idiot.
 And the massive Thomas Rail Way and Toot Toot Drivers garage will not fit in the drawer you cleared out.
 They will live in your lounge and you will trip over them every day until your kids next birthday.

 And don’t get me started on the rubbish and empty boxes piling up waiting for bin collections to get back to normal.